Best Mid-Size SUVs in Canada: Our 10 Top Picks

 Who is this for?
 Large families looking for the practicality of a minivan but still need the capability of an SUV.

-The only reason the Chevrolet Traverse is last on our list is because the entire segment has become so fierce.
-In other words, it’s not a bad vehicle.
-It’s just outclassed by competitors that offer more for similar money.
+The only reason the All-New Traverse is last on our list is because the entire segment has become incredibly competitive.
+In other words, it’s not that it's a bad vehicle; rather, it's just that the market is filled with strong contenders offering compelling features for the price.

 09) GMC Acadia – customizable with luxury options